Rafael-6fx/Jeager/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+##  License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under Apache 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 👏 Acknowledgments
 - [Mixamo](https://www.mixamo.com/) for providing animations
-- [Blender](https://www.blender.org/) for the 3D creation suite
+- [Blender](https://www.blender.org/) for the 3D creation suite that provides so many people with creative freedom